 TIM KOWALCZYK (2014) Associate Professor.
 BS, University of Southern California; PhD, Massachusetts Institute of Technology.

 MICHAEL LARSEN (2018) Assistant Professor.
 BA, Colorado College; PhD, University of Washington.

-JAMES MCCARTY (2019) Assistant Professor.
+JAY MCCARTY (2019) Assistant Professor.
 BS, California Polytechnic State University; PhD, University of Oregon.